karol22/cv-chess-solver/README.md

     - Some scripts where this process (and further more) can be analyzed, are the following: [Chessboard](https://github.com/karol22/cv-chess-solver/blob/main/Notebooks/chessboard.ipynb), [Split board](https://github.com/karol22/cv-chess-solver/blob/main/Notebooks/split_board.ipynb) and [Model CNN 2](https://github.com/karol22/cv-chess-solver/blob/main/Notebooks/Model_CNN_2.ipynb).

 2. Data processing:
-    - That dataset was processed in a *Neuronal Network* using the following script [Model CNN](./Notebooks/Model_CNN.ipynb) to get the label's characteristics in order that the classifier will return a model that will be used to identify each board square given.
+    - That dataset was processed in a *Convolutional Neuronal Network* using the following script [Model CNN](./Notebooks/Model_CNN.ipynb) to get the label's characteristics in order that the classifier will return a model that will be used to identify each board square given.
 Having this information, the board can be represented in a structure that can be easily processed to get the game's data.
 The structure that we're using is the [Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation0).

     - Using this notation we can represent a board as the string: **4t1r1/p1p2pp1/1d1p3p/1P3P2/1P6/2c1D3/PA4PP/4T1R1**